 - Copy of the Local Authorities License if applicable

-- Copy of the latest financial report from the company
+- Copy of the latest financial report of the company

-- Exemption letter from the minimum salary requirement (Category EPIII)
+- Exemption letter from the minimum salary requirement (Category EPIII only)

 - Other documents which may be requested

-With years of experience under our belt, Paul Hype Page can help you apply for your Malaysia Employment Pass quickly and efficiently.
-Our scope of services will cover all your business needs under one roof.
-When you choose Paul Hype Page, you are choosing the fastest way to your future.
+The experienced and fastidious team of Paul Hype Page & Co can help you apply for your Malaysia Employment Pass quickly and efficiently.
+Our scope of services covers all your business needs in one sitting.

-Paul Hype Page is Malaysia foremost expert in company formation.
-We assist entrepreneurs and help them get set up in Asean.
-We comply with the governments of Asean terms, as well as all existing statues, laws and regulations so you can focus on what matters most – running your business.
+Paul Hype Page & Co employs Malaysia’s leading company formation experts.
+We assist entrepreneurs and help them set up businesses in Southeast Asia.
+We comply with the governments of Southeast Asian countries as well as all existing statues, laws, and regulations so that you can focus on what matters most – running your business.